 Christmas in London with kids will not be Christmas without Royal Albert Hall and what an array of magic shows and performances have been lined up at this iconic institution!

 The children loved Silverstone Lap of Lights in 2021; the heart of British motor racing spoiled us with over 400 laser beams, 400,000 festive light pixels and a trip around the world – all with a self drive by the iconic Formula 1 Grand Prix circuit.
-Sadly in 2022, due to a number of projects there won’t be a Lap of Lights experience; nor the lodge of winter fun (children’s cinema, racing games, curling , ‘Santa’s letter’ corner, live concerts, great food and drinks); nor the iceskating built in and around the Formula 1 garages and pit lane.
-Will keep an eye for the coming years!
+Sadly not back in 2023 with the lodge of winter fun (children’s cinema, racing games, curling , ‘Santa’s letter’ corner, live concerts, great food and drinks) given the number of projects; will keep an eye in the next years.

 What else do we have planned for December in London ?
 There’s Winter Wonderland in Hyde Park with its endless entertainment options, from Nutcracker on Ice to Circus, to its many rides and cute and lively Bavarian villages.

 What do YOU have planned or YOU’d like to hear about?
 Have a lovely festive December ALL!